Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 ## ⚙️ Quick Start

-**Disconnect Samsung account before using tier 2 and 3 in script and for more privacy.**
+**Disconnect Samsung account before using tier 2 and 3 in script and for more privacy and toavoid account sync loops.**

 ### Universal Ruvomain ADB App-Manager (URAAM)